-We properly refer to our all-wise Creator as the Cosmarch of Wisdom and Love.
-The double or dual nature of the Creator has the testimony of nature’s light in the form of a concept the world of physics calls “Complementarity,” following the ideas of the Danish physicist, Niels Bohr.
+We properly refer to our supremely wise Creators as the Cosmarchs (Titans?) of Wisdom and Love.
+The double or dual nature of the Creator has the testimony of nature’s light in the form of a concept the world of physics calls “Complementarity,” (Where one kind of thing COMPLETES another, the way two halves of a thing form a whole) following the ideas of the Danish physicist, Niels Bohr.
 Divine duality has another very interesting testimony in (receives support from) a kind of shape (that emerges over time), carved out by the ideal pathways for energy to travel that ensures a maximal balance called “equilibrium.”
 It is a kind of donut-shape (torus).
 This form, like one sock that needs another, has a “symmetrical counterpart” (mate) in the double torus.

 The DT is a bit like the game of checkers — as with the making of a king (“crowning” your red or black pieces), since this requires a kind of “doubling” or symmetry of 2 stacked layers.
 But these tori (toruses) “feed into one another” in a kind of energy flow “symbiosis.”
 Each more or less supports, and flows into, the other — at the ends or poles.

-So what does nature testify about our Creator through the ideal process?
-It would seem that God has both a uniformity (monotheism) and a duality (two-ness) about him.
+So what does nature testify about our Creators through the ideal process?
+It would seem that they have both a kind of uniformity (nature forms a unified field of “something”) and a duality (two-ness) about them.
 I have already given my explanation of this (see previous posts).
+Why four “divine pairs” and not 3, or 7?
+DNA provides the answer, and so does the binary character of particles (quanta).
+Science geeks think of these as more like “energy packets,” than say like “tiny billiard balls.”

-This fascinating DT fractal (i.e. a 3-d geometric shapes of an unusual type) shape unfolds over time in a way we could call “stochastic” — seeming random distributions — now a little here, now a little there, now a bit WAY over there — until a whole “picture” or pattern emerges (somewhat oddly) from this host of “randomized” events.
+This fascinating DT fractal (i.e. an unusual 3-d geometric shape that looks a bit like two donuts stacked together) shape unfolds over time in a way we could call “stochastic” — (seemingly random) distributions — now a little here, now a little there, now a bit WAY over there — until a whole “picture” or pattern emerges (somewhat oddly) from this host of “randomized” events.

-Firecracker-painting does this (sometimes).
-But it won’t give you a DT.
-Interestingly, there is a single galaxy that displays this shape, in addition to the earth’s wind patterns, and the energy flow of trees.
+Firecracker-painting does this — er, sometimes.
+But it won’t give you exactly a DT image.
+Interestingly, there is a galaxy (just one so far) that displays this shape — in addition to the earth’s wind patterns, and the energy flow of trees.

 http://www.cosmometry.net has an interesting explanation for those interested in the dynamics of energy flow (thermodynamics) that reads: “Whereas the vector equilibrium represents the ultimate stillness of energy, the torus shows us how energy moves in its most balanced, dynamic flow process.
 The important thing to understand about the Torus is that it represents a PROCESS, not just a particular form.” [emphasis added].